tramperd/cis452-lab2-process-management-derek-tramper/README.md

   pipeing (`|`), running background processes (`&`), or multiple commands per line (`;`), all of which a fully-featured shell would handle.

+10. Have your shell run `sampleProgram2` using an input large enough to produce interleaved output.
+Why does your shell's report get mixed up with the program output even though the shell `wait`s for the process?

 ### Submission